KnowML: Improving Generalization of ML-NIDS with Attack Knowledge Graphs: Additional Dataset Details

+In this paper, we evaluate attack variants organized by the categories defined in~\autoref{sec:issues}.
+The breakdown of evaluated and collected variants is presented in~\autoref{table:variants}.
+Note that some variants overlap and do not fall into a single category.
+In the remainder of this section, we describe the collection and simulation of the variants used in this study.

-\section{Simulated Attacks}
+\subsection{Simulated Attacks}

-We simulated 6 attack scenarios for both IoT-23 and IDS-17 datasets, including the aforementioned Nkiller2 attack.
-In total, we simulated 6 attacks.
-Each attack simulates a real-world \textit{known} vulnerability.
-The simulations are conducted by taking an hour of benign traffic.
-For each simulation there was least and was send at at least 2 times inrease in rate compared to the original benign traffic (if not stated otherwise), the goals here is to shows that even with an increase in the average byte rate those attacks cannot be still captured dues to insufficient flow definitions.
-The configuration and set up details is given as follows: \begin{enumerate} \item \textbf{Low rate TCP:} Throttling the TCP SYN attack by sending packets in bursts of 1 second and idle time of 1s.
-Simulating a well-estabilished Low-Rate TCP Targeted attack \cite{kuzmanovic2003low} targeting TCP Retransmission Timeout (RTO) mechanism. \item \textbf{Nkiller2:} Setting TCP window size of TCP packets to 0 and sending packets at 2.2x rate as the benign traffic.
-Simulating the vulnerability \cite{CVE202432984, CVE20084609, CVE20091926}. \item \textbf{HTTP DoS (HTTP Overflow)}: Setting HTTP Accept-Language to overflow of a long valid string, causing the server to spend excessive time processing (as described in~\cite{CVE-2024-39316}).
+We simulated 4 attack scenarios, applied to benign traffic from both the \ac{CIoT-23} and \ac{CIDS-17} datasets, including the aforementioned Nkiller2 attack.
+Each attack represents a real-world \textit{known} vulnerability.
+The simulations were conducted by taking an hour of benign traffic.
+For each simulation we forced at least a 2x increase in rate compared to the original benign traffic (if not stated otherwise).
+The goal is to show that even with an increase in the average byte rate, those attacks still cannot be captured due to the insufficient discriminative power of the feature space.
+The configuration and setup details are given as follows: \begin{enumerate} \item \textbf{Low-rate TCP}: Throttling the TCP SYN attack by sending packets in bursts of 1 second and an idle time of 1 second.
+Simulating a well-established Low-Rate TCP Targeted attack \cite{kuzmanovic2003low} targeting the TCP Retransmission Timeout (RTO) mechanism. \item \textbf{Nkiller2}: Setting TCP window size of TCP packets to 0 and sending packets at 2.2x rate as the benign traffic.
+Simulating the vulnerability \cite{CVE202432984, CVE20084609, CVE20091926}. \item \textbf{HTTP DoS (HTTP Overflow)}: Setting HTTP Accept-Language to overflow a long valid string, causing the server to spend excessive time processing (as described in~\cite{CVE-2024-39316}).
 The packets are sent at 2.2x rate as benign traffic.

-\item \textbf{HTTP DoS (Mal Header)}: Setting HTTP Accept-Encoding to manifold of invalid values which can cause kernel to crash, simulating vulnerability \cite{CVE-2021-31166}.
+\item \textbf{HTTP DoS (Mal Header)}: Setting HTTP Accept-Encoding to manifold of invalid values which can cause the kernel to crash, simulating vulnerability \cite{CVE-2021-31166,CVE-2025-31650}.
 The packets are sent at 2.2x rate as benign traffic.